-Brigham and Women's Hospital is currently undergoing its on-site hospital accreditation survey (January 28 through February 1, 2013) by the Joint Commission, formerly known as the Joint Commission for the Accreditation of Healthcare Organizations, or JCAHO.
+Brigham and Women's Hospital is currently undergoing its on-site hospital accreditation survey (January 11 through January 14, 2016) by the Joint Commission, formerly known as the Joint Commission for the Accreditation of Healthcare Organizations, or JCAHO.
 The Joint Commission conducts unannounced hospital surveys eighteen to thirty nine months following each organization’s previous survey.
 The survey team will be at BWH for five days.
-Members of the public and our patients can meet with a Joint Commission surveyor to discuss care at Brigham and Women's Hospital by contacting our Clinical Compliance Department at 617-732-6442.
+Members of the public and our patients can meet with a Joint Commission surveyor to discuss care at Brigham and Women's Hospital by calling 617-515-9934.

 Who/What is the Joint Commission?